inveniosoftware/docs-invenio-rdm/docs/maintenance/documentation.md

 ### Before starting

-- Setup a spell checker in your IDE, even better a "writing assistant" (popular ones [LanguageTool](https://languagetool.org/), [Grammarly](https://www.grammarly.com/)).
+- Set up a spell checker in your IDE, even better a "writing assistant" (popular ones [LanguageTool](https://languagetool.org/), [Grammarly](https://www.grammarly.com/)).
 - Determine what your audience needs to learn, fit documentation to your audience.

 ### When writing